-♦ 3 systematic meetings

-• (the mechanism meets often, on a scheduled, regular basis, not just based on need)
+- ♦ 3 systematic meetings - (the mechanism meets often, on a scheduled, regular basis, not just based on need)

-▶ Secretariat
+► Secretariat

 - Whether the mechanism has a secretariat or not, and whether the secretariat is informal, within a ministry, or whether the mechanism has its own dedicated secretariat.

 - Point scale: -1 3

 - ♦ -1 no secretariat

 - ♦ 0 no information

 - ♦ 1 informal

-- (One State entity/government department/ etc. is responsible for acting as the secretariat, but without any formal procedure or decision)
+- (One State entity/government department/ etc.isresponsible for acting as the secretariat, but without any formal procedure or decision)

 - ♦ 2 within a ministry

-- · (One ministry/State entity (e.g., Ministry of Foreign Affairs) is responsible for acting as the mechanism's secretariat)
+- (One ministry/State entity (e.g., Ministry of Foreign Affairs) is responsible for acting as the mechanism's secretariat)

 - ♦ 3 dedicated secretariat

+- (the mechanism has its own dedicated secretariat, where secretariat members only work in that position and are not made up of another government ministry/entity)

-▶ Budget
+► Budget

-- ° Whether the mechanism has its own budget, or whether it is supported through the budgets of other ministries, State mechanisms/entities, etc.
+- Whether the mechanism has its own budget, or whether it is supported through the budgets of other ministries, State mechanisms/entities, etc.

-- ° Point scale: -1 1
+- Point scale: -1 1

-- ◊ -1 no
+- 🔷 -1 no

-- O no information
+- ♦ 0 no information

 - ♦ 1 yes

-▶ Dedicated focal points/staff
+Dedicated focal points/staff

 - ° Whether the mechanism has dedicated focal points and/or staff.

 - Point scale: -1 2

 - ♦ -1 none

-- ♦ 0 no information
+- O no information

 - ♦ 1 focal points

 - (assigned individuals, typically within relevant line ministries, that are assigned different tasks to ensure the mechanism's efficient functioning)

 - ♦ 2 dedicated staff

 - (the mechanism has its own staff that work only for the mechanism)

+ANNEX

-ANNEX STATES' IMPLEMENTATION AND REPORTING SYSTEMS
+STATES' IMPLEMENTATION AND REPORTING SYSTEMS